 Learning how to eat keto friendly when traveling can be a challenge, but it’s easier than you might think!

 Whether you’re traveling for work or vacation, being out of your normal element can bring added stress.
 If you’re new to keto and are not fat adapted, eating keto when traveling can seem like a daunting task and may even make you want to forgo eating keto.
 I’m here to tell you that doesn’t have to be the case!

 How to Eat Keto When Traveling

-Think of wherever you’re traveling to as your hometown, you most likely will have a grocery store or supermarket, restaurants, maybe even a health food store (if you have one, that’s more than I have!).
+Think of wherever you’re traveling to as your hometown.
+You will most likely have a grocery store or supermarket, restaurants, maybe even a health food store (if you have one, that’s more than I have!).

 When traveling, most likely you will eat out a few meals if not all of your meals depending on your housing arrangements.
 What I like to do is preform either a google, yelp, or trip advisor search to help find local restaurants and check out the menus beforehand for keto friendly foods.

-- grilled fish + melted butter or olive oil + green veggies
+- Grilled fish + melted butter or olive oil + green veggies

-- taco salad minus the fried shell and beans
+- Taco salad minus the fried shell and beans

-- steak + veggies
+- Steak + veggies

 - nuts (pili nuts, macadamia nuts, and pecans are my fav!)